 In calculating net income, the Company includes estimates in the calculation of income tax expense, the resulting tax liability and in future realization of deferred tax assets that arise from temporary differences between financial statement presentation and tax recognition of revenue and expense.
 The Company's deferred tax assets include a net operating loss carry-forward which is limited to approximately \$0.7 million per year in future utilization due to the change in control resulting from the May 2002 recapitalization of the Company.
 Valuation allowances for deferred tax assets are recorded when it is more likely than not that deferred tax assets will not be realized.
-Based upon the Company's evaluation of these matters, a significant portion of the Company's net operating loss carry-forwards will expire unused.
-The valuation allowance established to provide a reserve against these deferred tax assets was approximately \$4.8 million and \$9.4 million at December 29, 2007 and December 30, 2006, respectively.
+Based upon the Company's evaluation of these matters, a portion of the Company's net operating loss carry-forwards will expire unused.
+The valuation allowance established to provide a reserve against these deferred tax assets was approximately \$0.2 million and \$4.8 million at January 3, 2009 and December 29, 2007, respectively.
 The decrease in the Company's valuation allowance is primarily due to the expiration of certain net operating losses.